 El Centro College

-The catalog provides detailed information about the courses required for the catalog provides detailed information about the courses required for the:
+The catalog provides detailed information about the courses required the:

 Ready to take the first step toward your new career?